Last Updated on March 14, 2023 by Dave Schoenbeck

-Starting a business is exciting, but once the thrill has worn off, budding entrepreneurs are left with something much darker: self-limiting beliefs.
-These are the nagging, negative thoughts that often find us when we’re feeling our lowest, and they can be crippling to a new business owner who does not yet have years of success to back up his or her confidence.
+Starting a business is exciting, but budding entrepreneurs are left with something much darker: self-limiting beliefs once the thrill has worn off.
+These are the nagging, negative thoughts that often find us when we’re feeling our lowest, and they can be crippling to a new business owner who does not yet have years of success to back up their confidence.

 Self-Limiting Beliefs and the Entrepreneur

 As a professional business coach, here is a list of the self-limiting beliefs I hear most often from my clients:

 - I don’t have the training or education to be successful.

 - I’m an imposter.
 I don’t belong here.

 - I’m destined to fail once the thrill has worn off.

 - I’m not good at math/accounting/finance.